 If you are looking to put a team together to enter one of Townsville Touch Football's night time (non-club) competitions there are a number of things which must be considered to do this.

 Make sure you have enough players to field a team each week is essential.
 Each team can register up to 20 players, however the most players you play in any game is 14, with 6 players on the field at any one time with unlimited substitutions.
-Failure to field at least 4 players results in a forfeit occurring.

 In mixed competitions there must be a minimum of 1 to a maximum of 3 males on the field.